Workday/canvas-kit/modules/popup/react/README.md

 global listeners like click outside or escape key closing a popup.
 Without the Popup stack, all popups will close rather than only the topmost one.

+This should be used by all stacked UIs unless using the `Popper` component.

 ## useAssistiveHideSiblings

 ```ts